nikzaugg/nikzaugg/README.md

 🌱 I believe going plant-based is the future.

-📫 Hit me up if you want to know more.
-Looking for work starting in May/June 2023.
+📫 Hit me up if you want to know more!

 ---